Heinz "Mayochup" Is Coming To The United States, & You Can Decide What It's Called

 In my opinion, no meal is really complete without at least a few condiments.
 Naturally, when I heard Heinz was talking about offering a new product called "mayochup," I listened up real good.
 The company put the decision about whether or not to bring Heinz Mayochup stateside in the hands of the people (via a Twitter poll).
 The votes in favor of the "mayochup" show people are very much here for this new condiment, and Heinz Mayochup is coming to the United States.

-Heinz Mayochup is a pre-made combination of mayonnaise and ketchup, and according to Heinz, over 1 million people voted on the saucy issue (with the "yes" votes for Heinz Mayochup coming in at well over 500,000).
+Heinz Mayochup is a pre-made combination of mayonnaise and ketchup, and according to Heinz, almost 1 million people voted on the saucy issue (with the "yes" votes for Heinz Mayochup coming in at well over 500,000).
 Heinz had previously told the voters that if the Heinz Mayochup received half a million votes, then Heinz would bring the condiment stateside (Heinz Mayochup is currently only available in the Middle Eastern Gulf States).
 Well, the numbers don't lie, and Heinz announced in a tweet on Monday, April 16 that the brand is officially set to have "mayochup" make its U.S debut this year.

 The upcoming U.S. arrival of "mayochup" is not the only news about this delicious duo.
 In the process of the voting, Heinz also received feedback that indicated people weren't so sure about the name "mayochup," so the brand is letting you weigh in on what you think it should be called.